Coupled Fluid-Particle Multiphysics Simulation

 Figure 5: Particle flow driven by fluid flow

 In summary, Energy2D has provided some rudimentary multiphysics capabilities.
-In the next five years, I hope to find funding to continue this line of work at IFI.
+We hope to carry on this line of work in the future.